Contrax-co/contrax-smart-vaults/README.md

 ### VaultFactoryBase.sol

-Facilitates the creation of new Vaults, Controllers, and Strategies.
+An abstract base contract that facilitates the creation of new Vaults, Controllers, and Strategies.

 - **Key Functions**:
   - `createVault`: Deploys and sets up a new Vault along with its Controller and Strategy.